farrel-hi/brainnest-final-assignment/README.md

-# brainnest-final-assignment
+# Simple Calculator

+## About
-Creating a Simple Calculator using HTML, CSS, and JavaScript
+Final Assignment of Brainnest Frontend Development Training Program is to create a simple calculator using vanilla HTML, CSS, and JavaScript

 ## Preview Link
 Preview Link: https://farrel-hi.github.io/simple-calculator/